tetratelabs/wazero/site/content/languages/tinygo.md

 WebAssembly Guide][4] or joining the [#TinyGo channel on the Gophers Slack][5].

 Meanwhile, please help us [maintain][6] this document and [star our GitHub repository][7], if it is helpful.
-Together, we can help make WebAssembly easier on the next person.
+Together, we can make WebAssembly easier on the next person.

 ## Constraints